TheGreatSimo/shopify-app-boilerplate/README.md

 ## Features
   + Remix: A framework for building better React applications.
   + TypeScript: A strongly typed programming language that builds on JavaScript.
+  + Tailwind CSS: A utility-first CSS framework for rapid UI development.
+  + NodeMailer: A powerful tool to send emails from your Node.js apps.
   + Shopify Integration: Pre-configured to work with Shopify's API and authentication.
   + Modular Structure: Easily adaptable for different app functionalities.
+  + Remix Flat Router: Utilizes the flat router structure of Remix for better routing.

 ## Getting Started
 ### Prerequisites